 July, various dates

-Celebrate Frida Kahlo's birthday (July 6, 1907) with art exhibits, poetry and prose presentations, an art fair, talks, a Frida-selfie session (come in costume and with your phone) and other festivities.
+Celebrate Frida Kahlo's birthday (July 6, 1907) with art exhibits, spoken word, face painting, Frida-inspired talks, a Frida-selfie contest (come in costume and with your phone), along with other related activities throughout the Mission and around The Bay.

 At various venues in San Francisco.
 Free.